cloudenvhq/docs/pages/tutorials/ci-cd.md

 CloudEnv usually uses a file stored in `~/.cloudenvrc` to get access to the [API token](/pages/api/bearer-token.html).
 That file is created when you run the `cloudenv login` command using the [CloudEnv CLI](/pages/installation/cli.html).

-But when deploying through CI/CD, it might be run on a server which does not have that file and did not run `cloudenv login`.
+But when deploying through CI/CD, it may not have access to files that are not checked into the source code repository.

-When that is the case, you can use the `CLOUDENV_BEARER_TOKEN` environmental variable to store the [API token](/pages/api/bearer-token.html) instead.
+In that case, you can use environmental variables to store the [API token](/pages/api/bearer-token.html) and security key instead.

 ### Example Configuration for Jenkins